6 Luxury Surfing Destinations You Must Visit in Your Lifetime

 Luxury surf holidays are becoming a thing.
 But exclusive surfing destinations also mean fewer crowds – you’ll only share the waves with a handful of surfers.
 And you don’t have to be rich to kick back and relax in a posh surf resort; there are options that suit every pocket.

 For the highest-quality surf experience possible, go beyond the typical indulgence.
-We’ve put together a list of five luxury surfing destinations that seem to tick all the boxes when it comes to first-class surf travel:
+We’ve put together a list of six luxury surfing destinations that seem to tick all the boxes when it comes to first-class surf travel:

 Imagine perfectly barreling reefs as far as the eye can see.
 This is the reality in the Mentawais, often describes as a “Disneyland for surfers”.